 A note on Subversions and Double-Subversions: if a pet runs away or is sent away but does come back, this only counts as a subversion if the coming back happens in another installment (a sequel, a different episode that's not part of a multi-parter, the next book, etc).
 The reason for this is that "pet goes away and comes back" is a common scenario in and of itself, but the audience is less likely to expect the pet to come back if it happens a while later.
 On the other hand, if a pet comes back a while later but goes away again, this can count as a double-subversion.

 Usually enforced because Status Quo Is God and adding a new pet to the cast would shake up the status quo too much.
 Compare Pet Baby Wild Animal.
 May overlap with Shoo the Dog.
-Contrast A Boy and His X. Also contrast Come Back, My Pet! and Tropey, Come Home for when a pet is sent away or runs away respectively, but does come back.
+Contrast A Boy and His X, Come Back, My Pet! (when a pet is sent away or runs away respectively, but does come back) and Tropey, Come Home (same).

 Note: If you're considering a pet adoption, please think through the responsibilities and learn the basics on how to care for the animal, introduce the newcomer to any existing pets, etc. to minimize the chance that this will happen to you.

 - Played for drama in the PSA "Do Not Abandon Your Pet".
 A man loves his dog, but his girlfriend, who has recently moved in with him, does not, so he abandons the dog in the park.
 The dog remains there for months, crying.